CHS is open to the public. Patient(s) can still utilize the options provided to submit documents via ONE of the following:

 Accessing Contract Health Services

 A C.H.S. official can only authorize payment for medical care outside an IHS facility if funds are available.
-To access payment for services through CHS, a patient must first either have an approved emergency service or referrals.
+To access payment for services through CHS, a patient must first either have approved emergency services or referrals.
 Individuals who receive funds from a pay source considered to be an alternate resource are required to remit that payment directly to the rending provider or CHS.
 Failure to follow this procedure will result in criminal proceedings.
 Contract Health Service will always be the pay source of the last resort.

 Referrals are written by IHS, Tribal, or IHS providers for services.
 A referral, however, does not constitute authorization for payment until approved by CHS.
 If funds are not available, the referred service is deferred.
 CHS must pre-authorize all non-emergency care before receiving medical treatment.